techlahoma/oklathon/README.md

 ## Prerequisites

-* Some familiarity with Git/GitHub
 * Some familiarity with web development
+* Experience with GitHub pull requests
+* Git set up on your laptop
 * VS Code or another IDE set up on your laptop

 ## Resources and Tutorials